What is a Community Property Partition?

 Once each party has filed a detailed descriptive list and the actual property listed or values set forth are not the same, then the parties have 60 days to file to traverse the detailed descriptive list.
-This traversal filing sets the matter for a hearing in which each party will present evidence as to why an asset or debt should or should not be included on the detailed descriptive list, as well as his/her determination of value of the asset or debt.
-The Court's ruling sets the final detailed descriptive list which identifies each item in the community, asset and debt, as well as its value.
+This traversal filing sets the matter for a hearing in which each party will present evidence as to why an asset or debt should or should not be included on the detailed descriptive list, as well as his/her determination of the value of the asset or debt.
+The Court's ruling sets the final detailed descriptive list which identifies each item in the community, asset, and debt, as well as its value.

 What Happens at Trial?